JohnG112358/DALI-Machine-Learning-Challenge/README.md

 # DALI Machine Learning Challenge

-This repository contains my code for the machine learning challenge for DALI 2024S.
+This repository contains my code for the DALI machine learning challenge.
 I chose to analyze the Superstore Dataset.

 ## Files
 - exploratoryAnalysis: Exploratory analysis of the superstore dataset to get a better feel for the dataset.
 I also use heatmaps, linear regression, and statistical tests to gain insight into relationships between different features.